Frequently Asked Questions

 Do you ticket during winter, spring and summer breaks?
 What about weekends?

 Yes.
 A considerable number of faculty and staff are on campus all year.
 In addition to enforcement staff, University Police officers are on duty every day of the year and may ticket a vehicle parked inappropriately.
-A permit is required 24/7.
+A permit is required 24 hours a day, seven days a week.

 Is there a limit to the number of tickets I can be issued?